 You can also do your small ceremony at someone’s backyard !

-COVID UPDATE: Courthouse and city hall ceremonies are currently not being scheduled.
+COVID UPDATE: Courthouse and city hall ceremonies are now being scheduled!

 Popular courthouse wedding locations in the Minneapolis St Paul Area are